 Description of existing environmental and potential impacts Is the proposal located within, adjacent to or near a waterway?
-Yes □ No ⊠ The nearest mapped waterways are a 2 nd order stream (named Guises Creek), and an unnamed 3 rd order stream (of the Strahler stream order) located approximately within 10km south and northeast respectively of the proposed works.
+Yes □ No ⊠ The nearest mapped waterways are a 2 nd order stream (named Guises Creek), and an unnamed 3 rd order stream (of the Strahler stream order) located approximately 10km south and northeast respectively.
 Is the location known to flood or be prone to water logging?
-Yes ⊠ No □ The proposed works at EA9 have potential to be located within "Low Hazard" flood liable land under 1% AEP (1-in-100 year) Flood Conditions as part of the Leeton Shire Council Flood Mapping (Leeton Shire Council, 2019) As such the proposed works at EA9 will not impact flooding patterns in more than a minor extent.
+Yes ⊠ No □ The proposed works at EA10 have potential to be located within "Low Hazard" flood liable land under 1% AEP (1-in-100 year) Flood Conditions as part of the Leeton Shire Council Flood Mapping (Leeton Shire Council, 2019) As such the proposed works at EA10 will not impact flooding patterns in more than a minor extent.
 Is the proposal located within a regulated catchments covered by chapter 6 of State Environmental Planning Policy (Biodiversity and Conservation) 2021 (SEPP (Biodiversity and Conservation))?
 Yes □ No ⊠ Would the proposal be undertaken on a bridge or ferry?
 Yes □ No ⊠ Is the proposal likely to require the extraction of water from a local water course (not mains)?
-Yes □ No ⊠ The proposed works involve the disturbance of soils by way excavation for the new pipelines.
-These works would pose minimal risk to any nearby waterways, and any impacts would be mitigated by following the below safeguards.
+Yes □ No ⊠ The proposed works involve the disturbance of soils by way excavation for the new powers would pose minimal risk to any nearby waterways, and any impacts would be following the below safeguards. •